muyangren907/flask_tg/readthedocs/quick-references/faq.rst

-    level=logging.CRITICAL  # won't show errors (same as disabled) level=logging.ERROR     # will only show errors that you didn't handle level=logging.WARNING   # will also show messages with medium severity, such as internal Telegram issues level=logging.INFO      # will also show informational messages, such as connection or disconnections level=logging.DEBUG     # will show a lot of output to help debugging issues in the library
+    level=logging.CRITICAL  # won't show errors (same as disabled) level=logging.ERROR     # will only show errors that you didn't handle level=logging.WARNING   # will also show messages with medium severity, such as internal dxdmgch issues level=logging.INFO      # will also show informational messages, such as connection or disconnections level=logging.DEBUG     # will show a lot of output to help debugging issues in the library